- Apply – there’s no fee!

 Students in F-1 Status may work up to twenty hours per week on-campus during the academic year (or during summer sessions if registered for a course).
 Students may work full-time on campus during the summer or vacation periods if they were full-time students the previous semester, intend to register as full-time students the following semester, and are not enrolled in courses.
 Full-time on-campus employment authorization for students may only be obtained by engaging in optional practical training (F-1).

-International students should apply as early as possible in order to have enough time to obtain their I-20 Forms and F-1 Student Visas.
+International business degree seeking students should apply as early as possible in order to have enough time to obtain their I-20 Forms and F-1 Student Visas.
 Students seeking admission into the MBA program are strongly advised to submit their application materials by the following dates:

 International Admission Deadlines